Tips for gardening with arthritis21 April 2020

 If arthritis has affected your grip, an occupational therapist can advise on special tools or may suggest adaptations such as spongy sleeves to slip over the handles of rakes or hoes.

-“There a wide range of tools available from specialist suppliers and garden centres to counter a weak grip, and you can adapt tools you already have with add-on handles and grips,” says Orman.
+“There a wide range of tools available from specialist suppliers to counter a weak grip, and you can adapt tools you already have with add-on handles and grips,” says Orman.
 Long-handed tools prevent you over-stretching, while kneeling pads are the perfect way to take the strain off your knees.